deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 an=2an−1+an−2−2an−3 for n>2.

-We use the same approach as in Exercise 2.27.
+We use the same approach as in the previous exercise.
 Here are the initial conditions leading to each desired growth rate of an:

 Constant is achieved when a0=a1=a2=c0.
 For example, a0=a1=a2=2 makes an=2.